charpstar/Platform/README.md

 # Charpstar's 3D asset management system
 The contents of this repository were developed as part of the KTH course DD1393 Mjukvarukonstruktion (MVK) / Software Construction.
 While  extensive project documentation written in Word has been provided to Charpstar, below aims to provide more technical supporting materials.
 This README file covers:

-* Docker containerisation,
+* Docker containerisation
-* Reverse proxy protection,
+* Reverse proxy protection
-* PostgreSQL database setup,
+* PostgreSQL database setup
-* Postman data.
+* Postman data

 # Docker instructions
 Docker provides containerisation to facilitate mobility and migration of the contents on the server.